Adillwma/QuantumHarmonics/README.md

 - [Contact](#Contact)
 - [Acknowledgements](#Acknowledgements)

 ## Introduction
-Our current understanding of the most fundemental aspects of our universe come from Quantum Mechanics.
-Central to this framework is the Schrödinger equation, a core equation in quantum mechanics that governs the behavior of quantum systems.
-A form of this equation known as the 'time-independant schrodinger equation' or TISE, providing insights into the quantized energy levels and spatial distributions of a quantum system.
+Our current understanding of the most fundamental aspects of our universe comes from Quantum Mechanics.
+Central to this framework is the Schrödinger equation, a core equation in quantum mechanics that governs the behaviour of quantum systems.
+A form of this equation known as the 'time-independent Schrödinger equation' or TISE provides insights into the quantized energy levels and spatial distributions of a quantum system.
 Analytical solutions are often infeasible for complex systems, necessitating numerical techniques.
-This project is designed to solve the TISE numerically, in order to simulate various quantum systems, and visulise the results.
+This project is designed to solve the TISE numerically to simulate various quantum systems and visualize the results.

 ## Part 1 - The Quantum Harmonic Oscillator
-The quantum harmonic oscillator is a quantum mechanical analogue of the classical harmonic oscillator, representing a quantum system that oscillates about an equilibrium position, such as a vibrating diatomic molecule.
+The Quantum Harmonic-Oscillator (QHO) is a quantum mechanical analogue of the classical harmonic oscillator, representing a quantum system that oscillates about an equilibrium position, such as a vibrating diatomic molecule.
 The quantum harmonic oscillator is a good example to begin building our simulation, since it has exact analytic solutions we can use to validate our simulations results.

-### Analytical
+### Analytical Solution

 #### Energy Levels
 Analytically the energy levels of the quantum harmonic oscillator are given by :